-- The main entry (front door) to the dwelling must be visible from the Primary Frontage, defined with a verandah, portico, porch or other similar entrance feature, designed to be sympathetic to the overall dwelling design. - Dwellings must have a staggered front setback achieved through a greater setback to the garage area and/or the incorporation of differing setbacks in the dwelling façade. - Roof forms should add to the architectural character of the built form.
+- The main entry (front door) to the dwelling must be visible from the Primary Frontage, defined with a verandah, portico, porch or other similar entrance feature, designed to be sympathetic to the overall dwelling design. - Dwellings must have a staggered front setback achieved through a greater setback to the garage area and the incorporation of differing setbacks in the dwelling façade.
+See section 3.3 for further requirements for the garage design. - Dwelling design on the Sloping Lots must have regard to the fall of the land.
+As such, split-level dwellings must be considered and, in most cases, will be required to satisfy these Design Guidelines.
+See Appendix D within these Guidelines and the Sloping Lot page of the Pinnacle website for more information. - Any dwellings on Sloping Lots should make use of any undercroft area wherever possible.
+As such, piers and posts should be used over a slab wherever possible. - Roof forms should add to the architectural character of the built form.
 Where hipped roof forms are displayed roof pitches should be a minimum of 15 degrees and maximum of 30 degrees from the horizontal.
-Alternate roof forms are encouraged where it can be demonstrated that they display a high degree of architectural merit. - Homes must have low-reflective metal sheet roofing or roof tiles which complement the home design and style, with the use of recycled concrete or terracotta tiles encouraged. - All pitched/hipped roofs must be designed to have eaves addressing the Primary Frontage, (excluding the garage) that must return and continue a minimum distance of 2 metres along the connecting return wall and/or walls from the said frontage.
+Alternate roof forms are encouraged where it can be demonstrated that they display a high degree of architectural merit. - Homes must have low-reflective metal sheet roofing or roof tiles which complement the home design and style, with the use of recycled concrete or terracotta tiles encouraged.

+All pitched/hipped roofs must be designed to have eaves addressing the Primary Frontage, (excluding the garage) that must return and continue a minimum distance of 2 metres along the connecting return wall and/or walls from the said frontage.
 Eaves should have a minimum depth of approximately 450mm and are encouraged to be incorporated around the extent of buildings to aid in providing some shade protection to habitable room windows.
 Walls constructed on side boundaries and parapet walls will be exempt from eave requirements.
-(Where applicable, see section on Corner Lots for additional requirements.)
+(Where applicable, see section on Corner Lots for additional requirements.